 - Whole Foods

 That’s just a taster.
-Walk into any office supply store and take a look at the gift cards they sell and you’ll see that the Ink Business Cash Card offers 5% cash back with more retailers and service suppliers than just about any other credit card currently available…and it comes with no annual fee!
+Walk into any office supply store and take a look at the gift cards they sell and you’ll see that the Ink Business Cash® credit card offers 5% cash back with more retailers and service suppliers than just about any other credit card currently available…and it comes with no annual fee!

-If you’re prepared to pair it with, for example, the $95/year Ink Business Preferred card, the Ink Business Cash card becomes incredibly powerful.
+If you’re prepared to pair it with, for example, the $95/year Ink Business Preferred® credit card, the Ink Business Cash card becomes incredibly powerful.

 - Most credit cards will only offer, at most, 1 point/dollar or 2% cash back with the majority of retailers/service providers I’ve listed above (outside of quarterly promotions).
-The Ink Business Cash Card will earn a minimum of 5% cash back (on up to $25,000 of purchases)
+The Ink Business Cash® credit card will earn a minimum of 5% cash back (on up to $25,000 of purchases)

-- If you want to earn 5 points/dollar with Delta or Southwest you’ll have to pay for a premium credit card like the Platinum Card from American Express which costs $550/year.
-The Ink Business Cash Card is free and will earn 5% cash back (or 5 points/dollar) every time.
+- If you want to earn 5 points/dollar with Delta or Southwest you’ll have to pay for a premium credit card like the Platinum Card® from American Express which costs $695/year (rates & fees).
+The Ink Business Cash® credit card doesn’t charge an annual fee and will earn 5% cash back (or 5 points/dollar) every time.

 - If you shop at Amazon with any great frequency (and most people do) the best you can expect from most credit cards is a 2% rebate.
-The Ink Business Cash card can generate a 5% rebate on up to $25,000 of purchases.
+The Ink Business Cash® credit card can generate a 5% rebate on up to $25,000 of purchases.

 Considering how many small businesses require their employees (and owners) to rent cars, this can be an incredibly useful benefit to have.

-Buying things with gift cards purchased at an office supply store using the Ink Business Cash card can be a fantastic way to rake in the cashback or Ultimate Rewards points, but there is something to be aware of.
+Buying things with gift cards purchased at an office supply store using the Ink Business Cash® credit card can be a fantastic way to rake in the cash back or Ultimate Rewards points, but there is something to be aware of.
 Buying things with a credit card offers consumers a degree of protection (unless they’re using a Citi credit card) in the event that something they buy goes wrong, gets broken soon after purchase, or if it simply has to be returned.

-Buying things with gift cards offers no such protection so it’s always a good idea to use a credit card to part-pay for the larger purchases.
+Shopping with gift cards offers no such protection so it’s always a good idea to use a credit card to part-pay for any larger purchases.

-On its own, the Ink Business Cash Card from Chase is a fantastic cashback card that has few peers.
-When combined with one of the Chase Sapphire cards or the Chase Ink Preferred Card it becomes part of a fantastic pair of cards that opens up an incredible number of great earning opportunities across most spending categories.
+On its own, the Ink Business Cash® credit card from Chase is a fantastic cashback card that has few peers.
+When combined with one of the Chase Sapphire cards or the Chase Ink Business Preferred® credit card it becomes part of a fantastic pairing that opens up an incredible number of great earning opportunities across most spending categories.

-Quite simply, it a card that all serious miles and points fans should have in their wallets – find out how to apply.
+Quite simply, it’s a card that all serious miles and points fans should have in their wallets – find out how to apply.